bevinh/rails_starter/README.md

 or you can create and go into a sites directory and run the installer directly:
 `rails new myApp --database=postgresql -j esbuild --css bootstrap -m ../template.rb`

-I will be adding additional options in the future for colors, other libraries such as devise, noticed, and mailer configuration and potentailly more detailed templates.
+I will be adding additional options in the future for colors, other libraries such as devise, and mailer configuration and potentailly more detailed templates.

 ## S3